AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-settings.md

 **[!DNL Flight N]:** (Available only when the [!UICONTROL Activate Custom Flighting] option is enabled) For each flight, specify the start date, end date, and the target spend goal.
 To add another flight, click **[!UICONTROL Add Flight]**.

-For existing packages without the "[!UICONTROL Automatically rollover remaining flight budget to next flight]" option enabled, you can optionally enter a value in the [!UICONTROL Rollover] column for any flight to add potential unspent budget to the next flight.
-The projected value in the [!UICONTROL Adjusted Goal (Goal + Rollover)] column is changed accordingly.<!-- clarify usage -->
+For existing packages without the "[!UICONTROL Automatically rollover remaining flight budget to next flight]" option enabled, you can optionally reopen the settings to enter a value in the **[!UICONTROL Rollover]** column for any flight to add potential unspent budget to the next flight.

 >[!MORELIKETHIS]
 >